09:30

 Investors need to ensure that their impact strategies are successful over the longer term, no matter what political or regulatory environment they are dealing with.
 How institutional investors are building resilience through not just diversification, but also by redefining what risk, responsibility, and long-term value means in today’s environment?

-Speakers: Piet Klop, Director of Strategic Relations, PGGM; Shahzad Memon, Portfolio Manager Responsible Investments, APG; Laure Wessemius-Chibrac, CEO, Netherlands Advisory Board on impact investing, NAB
+Speakers: Piet Klop, Director of Strategic Relations, PGGM; Shahzad Memon, Senior Portfolio Manager Responsible Investments, APG; Laure Wessemius-Chibrac, CEO, Netherlands Advisory Board on impact investing, NAB and Michel Scholte, Executive Council Member and Co-Founder, Impact Institute

 Moderated by Maha Khan-Phillips, Co-Editor, Impact Investor